Enrolment in single courses

 - activated on the Environment, Sustainable Chemistry and Technologies curriculum in the Master’s Degree Programme in Chemistry and Sustainable Technology;

-- activated for the Chemistry and Sustainable technology Bachelor's degree programme and in the Master’s Degree Programmes in Chemistry and Sustainable Technology and in Science and Technology of Bio and Nano Materials that are provided with a laboratory: in this case enrollment will be allowed by and not after the beginning of the laboratory;
+- activated for the Chemistry and Sustainable technology Bachelor's degree programme and for the Master’s Degree Programmes in Chemistry and Sustainable Technology that are provided with a laboratory: in this case enrollment will be allowed by and not after the beginning of the laboratory;

-- activated for the Master’s degree programme in Digital Management;
+- activated for the Bachelor’s degree programme in Digital Management;

 During your academic years at Ca’ Foscari, you can enrol in any activated courses for Master’s students in the Department of Management for an overall maximum credits of 42 ECTS: with regards to ECTS gained in previous academic years, taken exams with a positive outcome only will be considered.